Access and understand SAT scores.

 - Percentiles show you how your students performed on the test relative to other students.

-- Colleges will continue to use SAT scores as one factor in their admission process.
-This year, they’ll consider a student’s total score and section scores.
+- Colleges use SAT scores as one factor in their admission process.

-- Colleges will conduct research to decide how to use subscores and cross-test scores for decisions like course placement.
+- Colleges are conducting research to decide how to use subscores and cross-test scores for decisions like course placement.

 Students should always visit college websites to confirm their score send policies.